CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

 11. Enter your **credentials** to access the desktop and click on **Submit**.

    - Username: Put the username of **WVD User-02** which you copied in previous task (for example: **WVDUser-02@azurehol1055.onmicrosoft.com**)
-   - Password: *Paste the permanent password that you created earlier*
+   - Password: *Paste the permanent password that you created earlier*.

    ![ws name.](media/lb33.png)